imartemy1524/scalable_airdrops_withdrawable/README.md

 The cell containing dictionary must be stored in some reliable place.
 It can be your own server, some cloud storage or even TON Storage.
 Make sure to not lose both original list and the cell dictionary at the same time because you will not be able to recover them.

+## Redeem airdrop

+After airdrop had finished (or it is not started yet), on can withdraw all remaining coins from the airdrop contract.

 ## License